yokolet/new-note/_posts/2017-06-01-count-ways.md

 The auxiliary table (`memo`) has a size [m] x [n].
 In this case, plus one doesn't need since the first row and column can be initialized without any previous state.
-Movments are only right and down.
+Movements are only right and down.
 Given that, the first row are all 1 since from left is the only one way.
 The first columns are all 1 as well since from above is the only one way.
 Then, fill the rest of the table by expanding the path one by one, right or down.